kgandhi00-cmyk/Local-IT-AI-Assistant/README.md

 JSON outputs from safe actions are automatically formatted for readability.

 3. **Interactive CLI (cli_loop.py)**
-New file src/cli_loop.py provides a REPL-style interface.
-Allows multiple questions and safe actions in one session.
+New file src/cli_loop.py provides a REPL-style interface, allowing multiple questions and safe actions in a single session.
+Maintains context between commands in the session for easier workflow.

-Supports commands:
+Supports the following commands:
 - ask <question> – Ask the assistant a question.
 - gen-script <task> – Generate a PowerShell script for a task.
 - list-actions – Show available safe actions.
 - run-action <action> – Execute a safe action.
+- show-log – Display session's chat history
+- clear-memory – Clears session's chat history
 - help – Show available commands.
 - exit / quit – End the session.